Barbara McClintock: Honors and recognition

 In 1947, McClintock received the Achievement Award from the American Association of University Women.
 She was elected a Fellow of the American Academy of Arts and Sciences in 1959.
 In 1967, McClintock was awarded the Kimber Genetics Award; three years later, she was given the National Medal of Science by Richard Nixon in 1970.
 She was the first woman to be awarded the National Medal of Science.

 Cold Spring Harbor named a building in her honor in 1973.
 She received the Louis and Bert Freedman Foundation Award and the Lewis S. Rosensteil Award in 1978.
 In 1981, she became the first recipient of the MacArthur Foundation Grant, and was awarded the Albert Lasker Award for Basic Medical Research, the Wolf Prize in Medicine and the Thomas Hunt Morgan Medal by the Genetics Society of America.
 In 1982, she was awarded the Louisa Gross Horwitz Prize from Columbia University for her research in the "evolution of genetic information and the control of its expression."

-Most notably, she received the Nobel Prize for Physiology or Medicine in 1983, the first woman to win that prize unshared, and the first American woman to win any unshared Nobel Prize.
+Most notably, she received the Nobel Prize for Physiology or Medicine in 1983, the first woman to win that prize unshared, and the first American woman to win any unshared Nobel Prize in the sciences.
 It was given to her by the Nobel Foundation for discovering "mobile genetic elements"; this was more than 30 years after she initially described the phenomenon of controlling elements.
 She was compared to Gregor Mendel in terms of her scientific career by the Swedish Academy of Sciences when she was awarded the Prize.
+Nobel Prize awards and their limitations, and the rationale for delayed awards are detailed in Kass (2024, pp. 236–247).

 She was elected a Foreign Member of the Royal Society (ForMemRS) in 1989.
 McClintock received the Benjamin Franklin Medal for Distinguished Achievement in the Sciences of the American Philosophical Society in 1993.
 She had been previously elected to the APS in 1946.
 She was awarded 14 Honorary Doctor of Science degrees and an Honorary Doctor of Humane Letters.
 In 1986 she was inducted into the National Women's Hall of Fame.
 During her final years, McClintock led a more public life, especially after Evelyn Fox Keller's 1983 biography of her, A Feeling for the Organism, brought McClintock's story to the public.
 She remained a regular presence in the Cold Spring Harbor community, and gave talks on mobile genetic elements and the history of genetics research for the benefit of junior scientists.
 An anthology of her 43 publications The Discovery and Characterization of Transposable Elements: The Collected Papers of Barbara McClintock was published in 1987.